SteeltoeOSS/Samples/CircuitBreaker/src/FortuneTeller/Fortune-Teller-UI/README.md

 Once you have the two applications communicating, you can view Hystrix metrics by following the instructions below.

 1. Open a browser or browser window and connect to the Pivotal Apps Manager.
 You will have to use a link that is specific to your Cloud Foundry setup. (e.g. <https://apps.system.testcloud.com>)
-1. Follow [these instructions](https://docs.vmware.com/en/App-Metrics-for-VMware-Tanzu/2.1/app-metrics/GUID-using.html#custom-metrics) to add Hystrix metrics emmitted by the app as custom metric source.
+1. Follow [these instructions](https://docs.vmware.com/en/App-Metrics-for-VMware-Tanzu/2.1/app-metrics/GUID-using.html#custom-metrics) to add Hystrix metrics emitted by the app as custom metric source.
 1. Go back to the Fortune-Teller-UI application and obtain several fortunes.
 Observe the values changing in the App Metrics view.

 ---